CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

 In this lab, you will perform:

-- Task 1: Accessing Azure AI Foundry Resources and GPT-4o Endpoint Details
+- Task 1: Accessing Azure AI Foundry Resources
-- Task 3: Install dependencies, create a virtual environment, and create an environment variables file.
+- Task 2: Install dependencies, create a virtual environment, and create an environment variables file.

-## Task 1: Accessing Azure AI Foundry Resources and GPT-4o Endpoint Details
+## Task 1: Accessing Azure AI Foundry Resources

 In this task, we will access Azure AI Foundry, retrieve the project connection string, and obtain the GPT-4o model's Target URI and key for integration.